kousathanas/simsfs/README.md

   Selection: only single s due to computational constraints (see Multi_DFE_gen for more complex selection types, this uses pre-computed tables for generating the allele frequency vector).

 ###How to install:
-  use makefile or compile as
+  Unpack, cd to the unpacked directory and then compile with this command:

   gcc -O3 -o simSFS simSFS.v1.0.c -lm -lgsl -lgslcblas -w

+Alternatively, you can also type
+make

+###How to run:
-  you can run the program as simSFS and provide arguments with '-'.
+  Run the program as ./simSFS and provide arguments with '-'.
 You can use switch -h to print all possible arguments and description.

 ###Example: